 My verdict is that it's very sweet but very good.
 I have some left in the fridge and I'll probably actually drink it, but it'll probably either be a long time or never again before I make another batch.

-Kiddo liked it.
+Lily liked it.
 There was no hesitation when she grabbed for the glass and tried a sip.
 She even took a second gulp.

-Wife was disgusted by it, said it tasted like creamy potpourri.
+Jen was disgusted by it, said it tasted like creamy potpourri.